 – There is no passport check or any sort of border control between Sweden and Norway.
 You can’t even tell that you change countries, and if it’s a night train you might sleep right through it.

-Copenhagen to Oslo by Ferry in 2023
+Copenhagen to Oslo by Ferry

 Ferries are a lot of fun, plus this particular one feels more like a cruise.